 The Challenge That SaaS Companies Face: Failed Operations and Limited Growth Opportunities

-Despite being a financially lucrative space with investors and early-stage startups, the SaaS industry is littered with thousands of failed startups.
+Despite being a financially lucrative space with investors and startups, the SaaS industry is littered with thousands of failures.
 Part of this can be attributed to the SaaS model’s unique aspect of relying primarily on future revenue.

 Take a traditional business, like a furniture store.
-It makes most of its revenue from immediate, one-time purchases, like a bathroom set.
+It makes most of its revenue from immediate, one-time purchases, like a bedroom set.

 While traditional business models have a harder time estimating their future revenue, SaaS companies have access to more accurate revenue forecasts, such as their MRR and ARR.